Bayesian Dynamic Quantile Model Averaging: Bayesian Dynamic Quantile Model Averating

-where the exponent $\alpha $ in equation \eqref{eq:prob_pred} is a forgetting factor typically settled close to one, and the constant $\xi >0$ is a small number introduced to prevent rounding errors due to machine precision error.
-We fix this constant to $\xi =0.001/K$ as in \cite {RafKarEtt10}.
-The forgetting factor $\alpha $ is introduced to avoid the explicit specification and calculation of the complete transition matrix of the Markov chain $L_{t}$ which consists of $K(K-1)$ entries.
-The forgetting factor $\alpha $ can be interpreted as the prior mass assigned to the information prior to time $t$; the larger the $\alpha $ parameter, the lower the weight assigned to the new observation coming at time $t+1$.
-This means that values of $\alpha $ approximately equal to one correspond to lower levels of prior confidence about the information content of the new observation when updating the model probabilities.
-As argued by \cite {RafKarEtt10}, although the resulting model defects in the explicit transition matrix specification, this does not constitute a problem for inference in model probabilities as long as data provides enough information about which models better capture the data dynamics.
-Concerning the model probabilities updating equation \eqref{eq:prob_update}, it is obtained as Monte Carlo average of the approximated predictive distributions $ f\left(y_{t+1}\mid \by_{1:t},\bx^{(k)}_{t+1},L_{t}=k,\omega _{t+1}^{(k,l)}\right)$ over the entire population of independent Markov chains to the extent of marginalising out the simulated latent factor $\omega _{t+1}$.
-The observation predictive distribution at time $t+1$ is obtained as by-product of the Kalman filtering updating equations for the approximated Gaussian model such as:
+As argued by \cite{raftery_etal.2010}, although this approach lacks an explicit specification of the transition matrix, it does not pose a problem for inference in model probabilities as long as the data provides sufficient information regarding which models better capture the data dynamics.
+Regarding the updating of model probabilities in Eq. \eqref{eq:prob_update}, it is obtained as the Monte Carlo average of the approximated predictive distributions $f(y_{t+1}\vert \mathbf{y}_{1:t},\mathbf{x}^{(k)}_{t+1},L_{t}=k,\omega _{t+1}^{(k,l)})$ over the entire population of independent Markov chains, effectively marginalizing out the simulated latent factor $\omega _{t+1}$.
+The predictive distribution of the observable at time $t+1$ is obtained as a by-product of the Kalman filtering updating equations for the approximated Gaussian model: